-Gas Accessible parts of the system were visually inspected without removing fittings.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the main supply with the meter located in an external inspection box.
-Water thanking the second section is Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water is assumed to be connected to the mains.
+Water piping, where visible, was run in copper and PVC.
+The bathroom fittings at lower ground level incorporate a bath & wash hand basin.
+The bathroom fittings at first floor level incorporate a bath, Wc & wash hand basin.
+The en-suite fittings incorporate a shower cubicle, Wc & wash hand basin.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the public main and where seen plumber fittings were of copper and PVC pipework.
-The cold water tank in the roof void appears to be PVC although fully insulated and not closely inspectable.
-The sanitary arrangements comprise a four piece white suite in the main bathroom and three piece white suite in the en suite shower room.
-Harding and Hard contain A Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
-No tests whatsoever were carried out to the system or appliances.
-The property has a system of central heating via radiators.
-The gas boiler is located within the kitchen and also provides hot water.
-There is an insulated hot water storage tank within the roof void.
-Drainage Drainage covers etc. were not lifted. · · Neither drains nor drainage systems were tested.
-Foul and surface water drainage appears to be to main public sewer.
-Fire amake and burnley alarma Vigually inspected Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
-Smoke alarm present.
+Domestic heating is provided by way of an oil boiler floor mounted within the boiler storage room which vents by way of a flue to the front of the property.
+There is a hot water storage tank located within the boiler room.
+Drainage Drainage covers etc. were not lifted.
+Neither drains nor drainage systems were tested.
+Drainage is assumed to be connected to the main public sewer.
+Fire, smoke and burglar alarms Visually inspected. , , , No tests whatsoever were carried out to the system or appliances.
+There were smoke alarms present within the property.
+These were not tested.
 Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.